100-m/nx.digital/doc/userguide.md

 * Open the “Demo_workflow” by clicking on the edit option

-* Read the two steps: - manual validation – generate PDF and how it is structured
+* Check and validate the steps in the Demo_worflow.

 * Save your workflow